MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/migration/hockeyapp/index.md

 ### Limitations

 * During this Preview period, all app management (Collaborators, renaming app, deleting app, etc) will remain in HockeyApp.
-To easily access the HockeyApp version, click the link in the upper, right-hand corner of 'Getting Started'.
+To easily access the HockeyApp version, click the link in the upper, right-hand corner of the 'Getting Started' page in your app.

 ## Transition to Mobile Center - Late 2017

 When Mobile Center enters General Availability later this year, you can start officially migrating all of your apps, data, organizations, and users with the click of a button.
-Move one app at a time, or all your apps at once!
+This will make Mobile Center the official owner of your apps.

-This will also be when you can migrate your apps to the new Mobile Center SDK.
+This will also be the moment when you can migrate your apps to the new Mobile Center SDK.
 The Mobile Center SDK is built to be faster and more modular than the HockeySDK.
 Ship the Mobile Center SDK in a future release, and still receive data from the HockeyApp SDK in Mobile Center from past releases.
 You’ll have a full year to transition SDKs at your own pace.